Wisdomfe/Wisdomfe.github.io/index.md

 # Welcome

-In this space it is possible to find some researchers and projects about the latest advancement in A.I.
+In this space it is possible to find some researchers and projects about the latest advancement in A.I. field.